malta895/pokedex/README.md

 Once spinned up, the executable will expose the API service at `http://localhost:3000`.

-To expose the project on a different port, you can set the `HTTP_PORT` to a value of your choice.
+To expose the project on a different port, you can set the env variable `HTTP_PORT` to a value of your choice.

 For example, to use the port 8080, run on a unix-like OS: